 Keep Savings in a Separate Savings Account

-Not only in a separate account, a separate bank, too.
-We use the Capital one 360 online savings account for our emergency fund.
-Its a higher interest account than our credit union and it takes a little more work to get the money out (which we are ok with).
+Not only in a separate account but also in a separate bank.
+We use the Capital One 360 online savings account for our emergency fund.
+It’s a higher-interest account than our credit union, and it takes a little more work to get the money out (which we are ok with).

-Learning how to invest is a substntial par of saving half your money.
-It’s not enough to just put 50% of your income in a piggy bank.
-You need to learn how to grow that money and make it work for you.
+Learning how to invest is a substantial part of saving half your money.
+Putting 50% of your income in a piggy bank is insufficient.
+You must learn how to grow that money and make it work.

-Hiring a trusted financial planner who can guide you through the process to reach your goals is an element of this challenge that you cannot go without – unless you’re interested in this enough and have some experience to take charge of your own portfolio.
+Hiring a trusted financial planner who can guide you through reaching your goals is an element of this challenge you cannot go without – unless you’re interested in this enough and have some experience to take charge of your portfolio.

 It may even go past just having a 401K with your company.

-Check out one of my favorite books on the subject: Invested by Danielle Town
+Check out one of my favorite books, Invested by Danielle Town.

 Using cash will help you control your spending.
 Therefore, it will help with saving.
 I am a huge advocate of using cash.
-I mean I’m a little sad because this pandemic has put a pretty big weight on the cash only system I love so much.
+I’m a little sad because this pandemic has put a big weight on the cash-only system I love so much.

-My grocery store has a sign up on the door that says exact only cash allowed due to coin shortage.
-Next month, I’m going fully prepared.
+My grocery store has a sign up on the door that says exact-only cash is allowed due to coin shortage.
+Next month, I’m going to be fully prepared.
 I have had enough of this debit card business.

 Putting limits on yourself to achieve a greater goal is not punishment.
 It’s an act of love.

 Couponing for groceries is pretty limited.
 It might be tough to find coupons for items that lean toward healthier.
-For example, you cn find coupons for cereal but rare is the coupon for fruit.
+For example, you can find cereal coupons, but fruit coupons are rare.

 It is worth exploring.

 You can find coupons for other things, though.
 Toothpaste, shampoo, laundry soap, and cough medicine companies give us ample opportunities to save money on their products.
-Many times finding them for just pennies.
+Many times, I find them for just pennies.